gilch/hebigo/README.md

 Control words may also be used as hotwords.
 This makes no sense at the top level (because strings are not callable), but macros do use them to group arguments.

-Hotword expressions may contain bracketed expressions, but not the reverse, since bracketed expressions must be valid Python.
+Hotword expressions may contain bracketed expressions, but not the reverse, since bracketed expressions must be valid Python, just like how the statements that the hotword expressions replace may contain expressions, but Python expressions may not contain Python statements.

 And finally, the `!` is an abbreviation for `hebi.basic.._macro_.`.
 Hebigo has no other "reader macros".